lkndl/ab12phylo/README.md

 [AB12PHYLO](https://gitlab.lrz.de/leokaindl/ab12phylo/) is an integrated, easy-to-use pipeline for Maximum Likelihood (ML) phylogenetic tree inference from ABI sequencing data.
 At its core, AB12PHYLO runs parallelized instances of [RAxML-NG](https://github.com/amkozlov/raxml-ng) (Kozlov et al. 2019) and a BLAST search in a reference database.
-It enables visual, effortless sample identification based on phylogenetic position and sequence similarity, as well as population subset selection aided by metrics like Tajima's D for estimations on ongoing evolution.
+It enables visual, effortless sample identification based on phylogenetic position and sequence similarity, as well as population subset selection aided by metrics like Tajima's D for estimations of ongoing evolution.

 AB12PHYLO was developed to identify plant pathogen populations possibly under balancing selection with *Solanum chilense*, especially in the genus *Alternaria*.
 With multi-gene phylogenies remaining a widely-used method in spite of the rise of whole-genome sequencing, future application on fungal phytopathogens or host plants appears likely.